jonlpersson/ed-latimore/site/_posts/2024-01-31-how-to-get-rid-of-bad-luck.md

 The beautiful thing about sudden hardship is that it’s often the only way to force growth in areas where you’ve become comfortable.
 Your weak traits, inadequate abilities, and insufficient resources are exposed for the first time.

 Changing your perspective about the event that appears to be bad luck doesn't turn it into something you'd consider good luck.
-However, it allows you to see it as an opportunity to fix something that will improve you.&nbsp;
+However, it allows you to see it as an opportunity to fix something that will improve you.

 ## Take more chances